How to Sell Your RV: The Dos and Don’ts of Selling Your RV

 Do Advertise Your RV for Sale

 Advertise your RV in all the popular places where buyers look for RVs.
-Local advertising through sites like craigslist is a good start, but the wider you broadcast your offer the sooner it will sell.
-Use well-known national RV publications to reach the broadest audience.
+Local advertising through sites like Craigslist and Facebook Marketplace is a good start, but the wider you broadcast your offer the sooner it will sell.
+Use well-known national RV publications such as National Vehicle and RVTrader to reach the broadest audience.

 Or Rent Instead